 Thanks to advantages in material, trekking poles today usually weigh in at under 16 ounces.
 Of course, that is still greater than the zero ounces that comes with not using any trekking poles.
 A lot of people find it worth this bit of weight for the extra stability and how the trekking poles help distribute weight.

 Poles are a lot lighter than any walking stick you’d find, which means less strain on your arms and shoulders.
+No wonder Hiking Guru’s article on trekking poles says that, while trekking pole use used to be rare, sales have increased 75% between 2014 and 2015.

 Trekking Poles Are Reliable